Apple unveils first Macs built to run more like iPhones

 For instance, Macs using the new chips will be able to run the same apps designed for the iPhone’s mobile operating system, although it appears some developers aren’t immediately keen on making those apps available for Macs.
 Apple didn’t demonstrate any other interoperability features based on the new chips, although analysts expect more cross-pollination.

 The new Mac lineup unveiled Tuesday will be in stores five months after Apple announced it would abandon its longtime partner Intel in favor of using its own processors for Mac computers.
-Apple said its new Mac chips will offer faster processing speeds, sleeker designs and longer running times on a single battery charge.
+Apple said its new Mac chips make possible faster processing speeds, sleeker designs and longer running times on a single battery charge.

 For instance, some Macs have eliminated a cooling fan inside the machines, helping slim down their design.